SouhailY/Gapminder_world_project/README.md

 In this project, I chose to answer to the following questions (using visuals):
 - How is income distributed in the world in 2020 comapred to 1950 ?
 (Visual = Histogram)
 - How did life expectency change through time for each region ?
 (Visual = Line chart)
-- Do countries with higher income achieve better higher human developpement index ?
+- Do countries with higher income achieve higher human developpement index ?
 (Visual = Bar chart)
 - Is there any correlation between inqueality and corruption rates in europe ?
 (Visual = Scatter plot)

 To do this, I will be using several functions from pandas, numpy and matplotlib packages.